ibm-cloud-docs/EventStreams/eventstreams068.md

       * ECDHE-RSA-AES128-SHA256
       * ECDHE-RSA-AES256-SHA384

-    All clients must support TLSv1.2, elliptic curve cryptography, and TLS server name indication (SNI) to be a fully supported configuration
+    All clients must support TLSv1.2, elliptic curve cryptography, and TLS server name indication (SNI) to be a fully supported configuration.

 * To access the {{site.data.keyword.messagehub}} dashboard, you must use a browser that supports TLS 1.2.

 ## Encryption of message payloads, topic names, and consumer groups
 {: #encryption_payloads notoc}